-The operating frequency of the compressor will be displayed on the Service Monitor Board.
+The operating frequency of the compressor will be displayed on the Service Monitor Board Display.

-When the compressor starts, hot gas will flow into the oil separator.
+When the compressor starts, the compressor will discharge hot gas into the oil separator.
 Oil will be trapped in the separator and returned to the suction inlet of the compressor via the capillary tube assembly low pressure path.

-Temperature Sensor Td
+1 Temperature Sensor Td

 The temperature of the compressor discharge hot gas will be monitored by the Discharge Temperature Sensor.
-If the sensor reads too hot or cool, the frequency/status of the operation will be adjusted as needed.
+If the sensor reads too hot or cool, the frequency/status of the operation will potentially be altered.

-The hot gas will leave the oil separator and enter the 4-way valve.
-The 4-way valve will direct the hot gas to ALL of the indoor coils.
+The hot gas will leave the oil separator and enter the 4 way valve.
+The 4 way valve will direct the hot gas to ALL of the indoor coils.